 Homeowners are most likely to encounter one of the following three types of sump pumps when they’re searching for this type of equipment:

 - Pedestal sump pumps: This type of sump pump has an open motor placed on the top of a column attached to the casing of the pump.
 The motor, which isn’t intended to be submerged in water, is raised high enough to be outside the sump pit and above the basement floor.
-You may also see these units called column or upright sump pumps.
+You may also see these units called the column or upright sump pumps.

 - Submersible sump pumps: Submersible sump pumps have motors that are designed to be submerged in water.
-The watertight motor can sense when water has risen over it and will activate when water covers it.
+The watertight motor can sense when the water has risen over it and will activate when water covers it.
 Submersible sump pumps don’t extend above the surface of the sump pit and are designed to be hidden and contained within the pit.

 - Water-powered sump pumps: Water-powered sump pumps use the pressure of city water supplies instead of electrical power to create the necessary pumping action.
-They’re less powerful than pedestal or submersible sump pumps and they don’t require electrical power or a battery backup to run.
-They’re useful only in areas where municipal water supplies are delivered at a substantial pressure.
+They’re less powerful than pedestal or submersible sump pumps, and they don’t require electrical power or a battery backup to run.
+They’re useful only in areas where municipal water supplies are delivered at substantial pressure.
 If your local water pressure is low or if you get your water from a well or cistern, a water-powered sump pump won’t have enough pressure to function.